elizabethdaly/pands-problem-set/README.md

 Write a program that asks the user to input a positive integer and tells the user whether or not the number is a prime.

 I used try-except-else to reject input that is not a positive integer.
-If it is an integer I dismiss 1 and all even numbers apart from 2.
+I then dismiss 1 and all even numbers apart from 2.

 I researched primes & primality tests in a few places:
 * Wikipedia: https://en.wikipedia.org/wiki/Prime_number